fineline179/fineline179.github.io/_posts/2019-12-06-Neural-Net-Gaussian-Processes.md

 # Discussion and Conclusions
 We've shown how to compute a Gaussian process that is equivalent to an $$L$$-layer neural network at initialization, in the limit as the hidden layer widths become infinite.
-This allows us to do exact Bayesian inference for regression by applying matrix computations, obtaining predictions and uncertainty estimates for the network, without doing any SGD training.
+This allows us to do Bayesian inference for regression by applying matrix computations, obtaining predictions and uncertainty estimates for the network, without doing any SGD training.

 The form of the Gaussian process covariance matrix, $$C^L(x, x')$$, depends only on a few hyperparameters: the network depth $$L$$, the form of the non-linearity $$\phi$$,